ChefZander/froager2/README.md

 Modified by every contributor

 #### License for Media
-Textures by Joaquín Villalba (Dragonop) CC-BY-SA 4.0
+Textures and models by Joaquín Villalba (Dragonop) CC-BY-SA 4.0
 Original concept drafts by Zander_200